filecoin-project/specs/network-protocols.md

 	miner.SetDealState(resp)

     // Make sure we are ready to receive the file (however it may come)
     // TODO: potentially add in something to the protocol to allow
-	// clients to signal how the file will be transferred miner.RegisterInboundFileTransfer(resp)
+    // clients to signal how the file will be transferred miner.RegisterInboundFileTransfer(prop)

 	CborRpc.Write(s, resp)
 }